ulfurloyd/wolf-nixosConfig/README.md

 - modularity as a core structure

-- working on nixvim, basic implementation done
+- working on my bspwm environment (polybar)

-## missing implementations -
-- zsh
-- any window managers at all

 ## long term
 - make this configuration reproducible